 PostgreSQL docker image based on Alpine Linux

-This repo builds a docker image that accepts the same env vars as the
+This repository builds a docker image that accepts the same env vars as the

 official postgres build but

 with a much smaller footprint.
-It achieves that by basing itself off the great
+It achieves that by basing itself off the tiny

 $ make build